 Tips to Reduce Edema

-- Keeping your legs (or other affected area) elevated while sleeping, as well as few times throughout the day
+- Keeping your legs (or other affected area) elevated while sleeping, as well as a few times throughout the day;

-- Taking diuretics after consulting a doctor to help flush out excess fluid from the body
+- Take diuretics after consulting a doctor to help flush out excess fluid from the body.